November 8, 2005

 Yes, that's my new word for juice: "squeezelin's".
 Surely, it'll never catch on.
 Just to make sure, I googled it and my search did not match any documents.
 Thank god...I wouldn't want to know who else would use it.

 I had a large day of eating considering how un-hungry I was.
 I made that mistake of eating breakfast despite not being hungry.
-TO take a very informal survey, how many of you are hungry at 8 AM?
+To take a very informal survey, how many of you are hungry at 8 AM?
 I'm not, but I've seen the lines stretching out of the coffee carts.
 It's like my stomach is still warming up while everyone is down the race track.
 Lapping me.
 Multiple times.

 PANYA LOVES PUMPKINS!